Eating disorders: key facts

 specialist might want to talk with your family or a friend to

 see what light they can shed on the problem.
+Medication is not

-Hospital admission - This is
+Hospital admission - this may

-you ill.
+ill.

-Compulsory treatment - This
+Compulsory treatment - this

 only happens if someone is so unwell that their life or health is